0xSMT/0xSMT.github.io/_posts/2020-4-3-Schemata_and_Stories.md

 ---
 layout: post
 title: 'Schemata and Stories'
-date: 2020-04-03 16:58:13 -0500
+date: 2020-04-03 22:56:26 -0500
-description: 'A reflection on how storytelling relate to psychology.
+description: 'A reflection on how storytelling relates to psychology.
 What is meant by a "story" in the general sense?
 How do stories reflect our self-concept, and to a broader extent, our own cognition?
 How do stories shape us?'
 tags: psychology literature
 references:
     - "Gottschall, Jonathan.
 (2012). <i>The Storytelling Animal: How Stories Make Us Human</i>.
 Boston: Houghton Mifflin Harcourt."